navpreet-kaur/Plant-Health-Classification/README.md

 # Plant-Health-Classification
-Apply transfer learning to train the pretrained models on the plnat village dataset Prepared feature vector
+Apply transfer learning to train the pretrained models on the plant village dataset Prepared feature vector
 Input the extracted feature vector to Incremental ELM for classification